mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 - proxmox
 - esxi
 description: I built a home server to host my development VMs and went a bit overboard.
-date: '2020-09-25'
+date: '2020-10-06'
 hide_affiliate_warning: true # No affiliate links in this article
 images:
 - building-a-vm-homelab/build-components.jpg
 ---
 For the past five years, I've done all of my software development in virtual machines (VMs).
 Each of my projects gets a dedicated VM, sparing me the headache of dependency conflicts and TCP port collisions.

-Three years ago, I took things to the next level by [building a homelab server](/building-a-vm-homelab-2017) to host all of my VMs.
-It's been a fantastic investment, as it sped up many of my common workflows and improved system reliability overall.
+Three years ago, I took things to the next level by [building my own homelab server](/building-a-vm-homelab-2017) to host all of my VMs.
+It's been a fantastic investment, as it sped up numerous dev tasks and improved reliability.

 In the past few months, I began hitting the limits of my VM server.
-My projects have become more resource-hungry, and mistakes I'd made in my first build were coming back to bite me, so I decided to build a brand new homelab VM server for 2020.
+My projects have become more resource-hungry, and mistakes I'd made in my first build were coming back to bite me.
+I decided to build a brand new homelab VM server for 2020.

 {{<img src="build-components.jpg" alt="Photo of my server build components" maxWidth="600px" caption="Components of my new VM server build (most of them, anyway)">}}